Director: Dr. Linda S. Stricklin, RN, MHS, PhD

 Electrical, Plumbing and HVAC apprenticeship classes are four-year programs consisting of 144 classroom hours per year.
 These programs are offered through online or correspondence delivery to meet the needs of students who cannot attend class on campus.
 Classroom instruction for these programs is related to the trade selected to complement on-the-job training apprenticeship hours.
 Individuals who are not apprentices, but wish to obtain training will be accepted on a space-available basis.
 Upon completion of the electrical or plumbing apprentice technical core and technical support classes, students may choose to complete the LCSC General Education core, pay to have the classes transcripted, and apply for an AAS degree in Electrical or Plumbing Apprenticeship; see the Program Plans for these majors.

-A new apprenticeship class offered at WFT is our Millwright program developed specifically to meet the needs of regional businesses.
+New apprenticeship classes offered at WFT are our Millwright and Custodial Maintenance programs developed specifically to meet the needs of this region.

 We are proud to be a part of the Idaho Department of Labor's project to increase registered apprenticeship programs in Idaho.
-Our new Apprenticeship Idaho Coordinator provides information and assistance to any business or industry partner who needs employees with skills, knowledge and abilities to perform their duties.
+We provide information and assistance to any business or industry partner who needs employees with skills, knowledge and abilities to perform their duties.

 Driver Development Center